Generic Name: amcinonide topical (am SIN oh nide)

 Before taking this medicine

-You should not use amcinonide topical if you are allergic to it.
+You should not use amcinonide if you are allergic to it.

-Do not use amcinonide topical on a child without a doctor's advice.
-Children can absorb larger amounts of this medication through the skin and may be more likely to have side effects.
-Steroid medicine can also affect growth in children.
-Talk with your doctor if you think your child is not growing at a normal rate while using this medicine.
+Do not give this medicine to a child without medical advice.
+Children can absorb larger amounts of this medicine through the skin and may be more likely to have side effects.

 How should I use amcinonide topical?

-Wash your hands before and after using amcinonide topical, unless you are using the medicine to treat the skin on your hands.
+Wash your hands before and after using amcinonide, unless you are using this medicine to treat the skin on your hands.

 Store at room temperature away from moisture and heat.
 Do not freeze.